mroizner/pyt/README.md

 16
 ```

-If you want to save the output to some file you can do in the standard way by specifying the file name.
-You can also read input data from the standard input rather than file.
+As always, if you want to save the output to some file you can do it by specifying the file name.
+You can also read input data from the standard input rather than from a file.
 ```bash
 $ pyt 'tokens = line.split(); print sum(int(x) for x in tokens)' input.txt output.txt
 $ cat output.txt